Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

+This definition\footnote{The definition of truth here corresponds to Robinson-Tarski-Geach semantics (see \cite[Sec.
+4]{Lavine}. } is extended to define truth in $M$ for arbitrary $\tau^M$-formulas by induction on quantifiers as in \cite[p.17]{ButtonWalshbook}.
+The resulting $\Delta(M)$ is called the {\em complete diagram}.
+In particular, for a sequence of constants $\abar$ from $\tau_M$ and a formula of quantifier rank $n$, $M \models (\forall x)\phi(x,\abar)$ if and only $M\models \phi(c,\abar)$ for each $c\in \Const(\tau_M)$ .
+Thus, by induction, we have for all formulas, $M \models \phi$ and $v_M(\phi) = T$ are equivalent.

-\item Inferential logic: An inferential logic contains a set $\mathbb R$ of rules of inference governing the logical operations (propositional connectives and quantifiers). \begin{enumerate}
+\item Inferential logic: An inferential logic contains a set ${\bf R}$ of rules of inference governing the logical operations (propositional connectives and quantifiers). \begin{enumerate}

-\item A {\em permissible} valuation $v$ over a vocabulary $\tau$ is {\em admissible} if and only if it preserves the soundness of the relation of logical derivability defined by the set $\mathbb R$, i.e. for every rule ${\bf r} \in \mathbb R$, if $v$ assigns truth to the premise of an instance of ${\bf r}$, it also assigns truth to the conclusion.
-In particular, it assigns truth to each logical theorem.
+\item A {\em permissible} valuation $v$ (Definition ~\ref{trv}) over a vocabulary $\tau$ is {\em admissible} if and only if it preserves the soundness of the relation of logical derivability defined by the set ${\bf R}$, i.e. for every rule ${\bf r} \in \bf R$, if $v$ assigns truth to the premise of an instance of ${\bf r}$, it also assigns truth to the conclusion.
+In particular, it assigns truth to each logical theorem in $\Sigma$.

 We consider natural deduction introduction and elimination rules of inference for each propositional connective and each quantifier.
-These are mostly standard so we specify explicitly only those that are central to our argument. \footnote{See \cite{Gentzen}.
-Elegant presentations of systems of natural deduction for the propositional connectives and for the first-order quantifiers are given, for instance, in philosophical logic textbooks as \cite [Ch.
+These are mostly standard so we specify explicitly only those that are central to our argument\footnote{See \cite{Gentzen}.
+Elegant systems of natural deduction for the propositional connectives and for the first-order quantifiers are given, for instance, in philosophical logic textbooks as \cite [Ch.
 4, Ch.
 6]{Forbes} and \cite[Sec.
-20-3, 31-33 Ch.
-6]{Smith}.
-In contrast, the mathematical logic books generally rely on Hilbert style rules of inference and an unconscious `Turing thesis' for proofs --all proof systems give the same validities.} We specify below the two sets of rules for first order logic that are relevant to our argument.
-We take the sub-derivations from assumptions, present in the rules of inference that discharge assumptions, to embody \textit{a formally logical derivability relation}\footnote{For cognoscenti: and not just to be \textit{de facto truth preserving} (see Example ~\ref{disj} and \cite[pp. 399-400]{PelletierHazen}).}.
+20-3, 31-3]{Smith}.
+In contrast, mathematical logic texts generally rely on Hilbert style rules of inference and an unconscious `Turing thesis' for proofs --all acceptable proof systems give the same validities.}.
+We specify below the two sets of rules for first order logic that are relevant to our argument.
+We take the sub-derivations from assumptions, present in the rules of inference that discharge assumptions, to embody \textit{a formally logical derivability relation}\footnote{For cognoscenti: and not just to be \textit{de facto truth preserving} (see \cite[pp. 399-400]{PelletierHazen}).}, i.e. we use what \cite{Garson} calls \textit{deductive models}.